DIYgod/RSSHub/docs/en/anime.md

 ::: warning

-This route requires Cookie, therefore it's only available when self-hosting, refer to the [Deploy Guide](/en/install/#route-specific-configurations) for route-specific configurations.
+This route requires username and password, therefore it's only available when self-hosting, refer to the [Deploy Guide](/en/install/#route-specific-configurations) for route-specific configurations.

 :::